jAniceto/programming-notes/python/create-exe.md

-# Create a standalone exacutable from a Python using `pyinstaller`
+# Create a standalone exacutable using `pyinstaller`

 It's pretty straight forward:
 1. Create an entry-point script that calls your main function.